 Certain statements herein are forward-looking statements about trends, future events, uncertainties and our plans and expectations of what may happen in the future.
 Any statements that are not historical or current facts are forward-looking statements.
-In many cases, you can identify forward-looking statements by terms such as "outlook," "expect," "plan," "will," "guidance," "forecast," "intend," "potential," "continue," "anticipate," "aim," "may," "should," or the negative of these terms or other comparable terminology.
+In many cases, you can identify forward-looking statements by terms such as "outlook," "expect," "plan," "will," "guidance," "forecast," "intend," "potential," "continue," "anticipate," "opportunity," "believe," "aim," "may," should," would," or the negative of these terms or other comparable terminology.
 Forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause Sabre's actual results, performance or achievements to be materially different from any future results, performances or achievements expressed or implied by the forward-looking statements.
-The potential risks and uncertainties include, among others, dependency on transaction volumes in the global travel industry, particularly air travel transaction volumes, exposure to pricing pressure in the Travel Network business, the implementation and effects of new or renewed agreements, travel suppliers' usage of alternative distribution models, maintenance of the integrity of our systems and infrastructure and the effect of any security breaches, competition in the travel distribution market and solutions markets, failure to adapt to technological developments, dependence on maintaining and renewing contracts with customers and other counterparties and collecting amounts due to us under these agreements changes affecting travel supplier customers, use of third-party distributor partners, dependence on relationships with travel buyers, adverse global and regional economic and political conditions, including, but not limited to, economic conditions in countries or regions with traditionally high levels of exports to China or that have commodities-based economies and the effect of "Brexit" and uncertainty due to related negotiations, risks arising from global operations, reliance on third parties to p
+The potential risks and uncertainties include, among others, dependency on transaction volumes in the global travel industry, particularly air travel transaction volumes, exposure to pricing pressure in the Travel Network business, the implementation and effects of new or renewed agreements, travel suppliers' usage of alternative distribution models, maintenance of the integrity of our systems and infrastructure and the effect of any security breaches, competition in the travel distribution market and solutions markets, failure to adapt to technological developments, dependence on maintaining and renewing contracts with customers and other counterparties and collecting amounts due to us under these agreements changes affecting travel supplier customers, use of third-party distributor partners, dependence on that have commodities-based economics and the effect of "Brexit" and uncertainty due to related negotiations, risks arising from global operations, reliance on third parties to provide information technology services, the financial and business effects of acquisitions, including integration of these acquisitions, nour cancility to recruit, train and retain employees, i